twardoch/ttfdiet/README.md

 =======
-**ttfdiet** (*TTF DIacritics Encoding Tool*) applies a “diet” to a .ttf font: it modernizes the way in which glyphs for precomposed Unicode characters are stored in a TrueType-flavored OpenType font, and reduces the font's file size.
+**ttfdiet** (*TTF DIacritics Encoding Tool*) applies a “diet” to a .ttf font: it modernizes the way in which glyphs for precomposed Unicode characters are stored in a TrueType-flavored OpenType font, and reduces the font’s file size.

 Credits
 -------